daormar/debasher/rtdocs/source/fwriter_freader.rst

     file_reader_document()
     {
-        process_description "Reads a string from a file."
+        document_process "Reads a string from a file."
     }

     file_reader_explain_opts()